Commercial & Corporate Law

 - Partner structure (foreign/local, natural/legal person),

-- Management model
+- Management model.

 Step 2: Tax Number for Foreign Partners